-Fresh comScore stats show Android and iOS with most of U.S. market share, Apple and Samsung top OEMsAlex Wagner - Deputy Managing Editor, News Desk
+Fresh comScore stats show Android and iOS with most of U.S. market share, Apple and Samsung top OEMsAlex Wagner - Editorial Director of News and Content

 Today research firm comScore released its latest stats for the U.S. smartphone market, which shows how the average market share broke down for both platforms and manufacturers during a 3-month period that ended in December 2012.
 The report says that 125.9 million people in the U.S. owned a smartphone during the 3-month period ending in December, a figure that's up 5 percent from the 3-month period ending in September 2012.